Chart Color Schemes

 Brown Hill lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch's projections for Brown Hill (Vic.) are based on ABS/Geoscience Australia projections released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+However, all drivers including interstate migration and natural growth were positive factors.
+AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the suburb is expected to expand by 1,412 persons based on aggregated SA2-level projections, reflecting an increase of 30.7% in total over the 17 years.
+By 2041, the Brown Hill (Vic.)
+(SA2) is forecasted to grow by 1,417 persons, reflecting a gain of 27.2% in total over the 17-year period.

 Frequently Asked Questions - Population